 Major maps: Your pathway to career and professional success

-It’s important for students to understand that the goal of education is not simply to graduate but do so at minimal cost with the greatest degree of success.
-That kind of academic success requires strategic planning and VCU's major maps are a key to this success.
+It’s important for students to understand that the goal of education is not simply to graduate but do so at minimal cost with the greatest degree of success in their field.
+That kind of success requires strategic planning and VCU's major maps help students to see exactly what steps they should take, and when they should take them as they make their plans.

 What are major maps?

-We focus on the student's end goal and work backwards - determining what experiences, connections and skills best position the student as a competitive, working professional after graduation.
+Major maps combine academic-planning and strategic career-planning to allow students to create individualized success plans so that they can achieve their professional and academic goals upon graduation.
+We focus on the student's end goal and work backwards - determining what courses, experiences, connections and skills will best position the student as a competitive, working professional after graduation.
+Major maps connect students to the people, resources and activities that will maximize their VCU experience.

 How do major maps help?

-The maps encourage major exploration, inspire professional networking, and engage students in real-world experiences, culminating in a VCU graduate who not only excelled in their area of study, but will also excel in their next professional goal, whether it be a career opportunity, graduate school or entrepreneurial endeavor.
+Major maps encourage major and career exploration, inspire professional networking, and engage students in real-world experiences, culminating in a VCU graduate who not only excelled in their area of study, but will also excel in their next professional goal, whether it be a career opportunity, graduate school or entrepreneurial endeavor.

-By using major maps, students are able to engage in academic and career exploration while gaining experience in their field of study, ultimately graduating on time, with minimal debt, and the greatest professional success!
+Once committed to their major, students can use the maps to identify and gain relevant experience in their field while staying on track with key curricular milestones, ultimately graduating on time, with minimal debt, and the greatest professional success!

 Major map key pillars